biergaizi/project-diamond/verify/README.md

 obtained by applying the tiling plan *once*, ideally it must also be true when the same tiling plan is applied multiple times.

+* To verify tiling as applied to the basic FDTD kernel, use `./verify` (recommended).

+* To verify tiling w/ SIMD kernel as applied to the SIMD FDTD kernel, use `./verify-simd`.
+Its command-line options are identical to `./verify`.
+Note that no actual SIMD computation is involved, it's an emulation using for loops.
+This is only used for verifying the correctness of a proposed alternative SIMD optimization to openEMS by the author, and is unrelated to tiling.

 Usage
 ---------